 Note: If additional information is required, it must be submitted within 15 days of request.

 The University implemented a Plus/Minus grading system in the Fall of 2007.
 However, for the purpose of calculating the cumulative GPA for HOPE Scholarship eligibility only letter grades of A – F will continue to be used and Plus/Minus will not be considered.

 Percentage (%) of tuition to be paid will be determined annually.

-Percentage for academic year 2013-2014 will be 84.02% of tuition for 15 hours at Georgia State University.
-Actual HOPE payments will be made on a “per credit hour” enrolled basis rate of $218.46.
+Percentage for Undergraduate Bachelor’s degree students is 81.68% of tuition for 15 hours.
+Actual HOPE payments will be made on a “per credit hour” enrolled basis rate of $285.27.

-To determine what your HOPE payment and remaining balance may be, download the appropriate chart on the right of this page.
+To determine what your HOPE payment and remaining balance may be, download the appropriate chart on the left of this page.

 Length of Scholarship

 For the school term in which a student reaches the Attempted-Hours or Combined Paid-Hours limit of 127 semester hours, the student can be paid ONLY for the hours up to the Attempted-Hours or Combined Paid-Hours limit.
 Example: Student has 120 attempted hours and enrolled in 9 hours for semester.
 Payment will only be made for 7 hours, even if Zell Miller funds did not pay for those credits.

 There are no exceptions covering extra hours needed for dual-degree programs, second majors, or change in major.